baruch/mpt-status/README.md

 # Requirements

 You should have mptbase and mptctl loaded or compiled into the kernel.
-If you are to compile mpt-status by yourself, make sure you have the kernel source installed, or else it will fail.
-This deficiency will hopefully be addressed soon.

 # Reported working hardware configuration